 United States History

-Throughout the year, students develop their ability to analyze primary sources, including historical documents, images, speeches, and personal letters.
-They delve into the concept of identity, studying the experiences of different groups to gain an appreciation for the complexities of the past and present.
+Throughout the year, students will develop critical thinking skills that will benefit them in high school and beyond.
+Students will be able to analyze primary sources, including historical documents, images, speeches, and personal letters.
+They will delve into the concept of identity, studying the experiences of different groups to gain an appreciation for the complexities of the past and present.
 They develop an understanding of the range of human responses to difference, and they formulate their own views on the role they play as citizens.
 Ultimately, students learn to analyze bias and perspective to gain a more full understanding of what is going on in the world around them, and they draw connections to their own personal choices today.